-Listing and Listing transfer of units The Scheme is an open ended scheme under which sale and repurchase will be made on a continuous basis and therefore listing on stock exchanges is not envisaged.
+Listing and transfer of units Listing The Scheme is an open ended scheme under which Sale and Repurchase will be made on a continuous basis and therefore listing on stock exchanges is not envisaged.
 However, the Trustee reserves the right to list the Units as and when considered necessary in the interest of Unit holders of the Fund.
 Transferability of units: Units unless otherwise restricted or prohibited shall be freely transferable by act of parties or by operation of law.
 Transfer of units will be subject to submission of valid documents and fulfillment of the eligibility requirements by the unitholder/investor as stated under AMFI best Practice guideline No.135/BP/116/2024-25 dated August 14, 2024 and AMC internal processes, if any.
-Dematerialization Investors shall have an option to receive allotment of Mutual Fund units in their demat of units account while subscribing to the Scheme in terms of the guidelines/ procedural requirements as laid by the Depositories (NSDL/CDSL) from time to time.
+For more details refer to the SAI.
+Dematerializatio n of units Investors shall have an option to receive allotment of Mutual Fund units in their demat account while subscribing to the Scheme in terms of the guidelines/ procedural requirements as laid by the Depositories (NSDL/CDSL) from time to time.

 Investors desirous of having the Units of the Scheme in dematerialized form should contact the ISCs of the AMC/Registrar.